coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 * In your terminal after having deployed your serverless app or in the AWS console.
 When found, copy it.
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cgatewayapi1.png)

-* In the AWS console by browsing to the Lambda landing page and clicking on the `Functions` side menu and then click on your function name.
+* In the AWS console by browsing to the Lambda landing page and clicking on the `Functions` side menu, and clicking on your function name.
 You should see the API Gateway in the trigger section of your function overview.
 By clicking on it, you should see the trigger appear with an API endpoint listed.
 Copy it.

 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cgatewayapi2.png)